iamced07/UserManagement-NodeJS/README.md

 # UserManagement-NodeJS
-A simple user management system with CRUD functionality using NodeJS for the backend and MySQL for the database.
+A simple user management system with CRUD functionality using NodeJS(ExpressJS) for the backend and MySQL for the database.

 # Installation

 This installation assumes that NodeJS is already installed in your system.

-### Express Installation
+### ExpressJS Installation
 ```
 npm install express
 ```